Pharrell Williams

 Williams has received numerous accolades and nominations.
 He has won 13 Grammy Awards, including three for Producer of the Year, Non-Classical (one as a member of the Neptunes).
-He is also a two-time Academy Award nominee: in 2014 for Best Original Song, for "Happy" (from Despicable Me 2); and in 2017 for Best Picture, as a producer of Hidden Figures.
+He is also a two-time Academy Award nominee: in 2014 for Best Original Song for "Happy"; and in 2017 for Best Picture as a producer of Hidden Figures.
+As sole proprietor, he founded the multi-disciplinary media company I Am Other in 2012, which acts as both a record label and creative umbrella for his other endeavors, including his fashion label and retailer, Billionaire Boys Club.
+He has served as Men's creative director for Louis Vuitton since 2023.